Sanjanaekanayake/DVD-Rental-PERN-Stack/README.md

 * Install dependencies using `npm i`
 * Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
 * Install [PostgreSQL](https://www.postgresql.org/) & run it (requires the password you created during installation)
+* Downlaod sample [databese](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) and set it up in your computer by following this [tutorial]  (https://www.postgresqltutorial.com/load-postgresql-sample-database/)
+* Postgresql shell commands: `\l` list all databases. `\c` database1 connect to database1. `\dt` inspect tables. `\d+` inspect table & show relation information. `\q` to quit.
 * Add database access credentials to `config/config.js` - recommend installing [npm dotenv](https://www.npmjs.com/package/dotenv) & using .env to hide credentials if   commiting to Github
-* Postgresql shell commands: `\l` list all databases. `\c` database1 connect to database1. `\dt` inspect tables. `\d+` inspect table & show relation information. `\q` to quit.
 * Run `npm run dev` for a dev server
 * `http://localhost:8080/api` can be accessed for CRUD operations such as POST, GET, PUT, DELETE etc. using Postman